Klaviyo: History

+In 2023, Klaviyo first introduced AI-powered features, which as of 2025 include Marketing Agent, which automates campaign planning and optimization, and Customer Agent, which provides 24/7 customer service automation.
+The launches reflected the company's expansion from a marketing automation platform toward an AI-powered B2C CRM platform integrating customer data, automation, and omnichannel engagement.

 In 2024, the Klaviyo Marketing Platform was localised into six non-English languages, French, German, Spanish, Italian, Korean and Brazilian Portuguese.
+In 2025 the platform was further localised into Dutch, Polish, Mexican Spanish and Swedish.

+In August 2025, Klaviyo announced it had acquired Gatsby, a customer engagement platform.
+The acquisition expands the Klaviyo platform's capabilities to include social media marketing.

 Software and services

-The Klaviyo platform primarily integrates with e-commerce platforms, such as Shopify, Magento, BigCommerce, and WooCommerce.
+The Klaviyo platform primarily integrates with e-commerce platforms, such as Shopify, Magento, BigCommerce, WooCommerce, Wix, Salesforce, and Square.

 In addition to its e-commerce platform integrations, users can integrate other tools from their tech stacks like Zendesk, Postscript, Meta Ads, Google Ads, Square, Albato, Zapier, Aftership, Amazon Buy with Prime, Big Commerce, Canva, Zoho and Okendo and Salesforce, directly to Klaviyo, or use an API solution when an integration needs to be customized.